 Reasoning: Generalization Errors

-One prominent example of this is an election poll in 1936 which predicted that Franklin Roosevelt would lose to Alf Landon.
+One prominent example of skewed results can be found in an election poll in 1936 which predicted that Franklin Roosevelt would lose to Alf Landon.
 Roosevelt, of course, went on to win in a landslide.
 The poll had an unrepresentative sample: it used names from telephone directories and auto registrations, but during this time many people did not have the resources for such technology.
 These people, moreover, voted overwhelmingly for Roosevelt.
 Because the poll drew on an unrepresentative sample, its results were wildly wrong.

 In order to avoid this error in papers, writers ought to be familiar with how certain numbers and statistics are derived.
 While it may not be feasible to remember every detail, writers will do well to be familiar with the process that produced the statistic.
 The key question writers must ask is, "Does this sample possess any traits likely to make it unrepresentative of the population as a whole?"
 Asking this question will allow writers to critique others' claims as well as their own.